deadlyvipers/dojo_rules/introduction.md

 Hello, This is D!
-My favorite Path is Git
+My favorite Path is Ruby